-JLT computers work reliably in the most demanding situations because they are resistant to vibration, shock, temperature changes, electrical interference and more.
+JLT rugged computers work reliably in the most demanding situations because they are resistant to vibration, shock, temperature changes, electrical interference and more.
 This is of vital importance for defense applications as well as public safety.

-Meeting MIL-standards without bargaining performance
+Meeting MIL-standards without bargaining on performance

-Rugged computers can save lifes
+Rugged computers can save lives

 A rugged computer in tough situations can save lives.
 Using a standard laptop or semi-rugged tablet for critical applications might reduce the initial investment in hardware but jeopardize both lives and vehicles.
-There are many examples where a rugged computer is used for public safety.
+There are many examples where a industrial computer is used for public safety.

 Pre-hospital care in ambulances

 By integrating medicine with IT and telecommunications, the proper treatment can begin right in the ambulance.
 If a specialist's help is needed the ambulance will be redirected to the relevant hospital.
 PC applications can send patient data from ambulances, monitor EKG, respiratory values, blood pressure and other patient data.
-A diagnosis can be made from the hospital and treatment can begin and surgery can be prepared when the patient is still in the ambulance.
+A diagnosis can be made from the hospital and treatment can begin and surgery can be prepared while the patient is still in the ambulance.

 Public safety workers and police